hoytech/quadrable/README.md

 There are a variety of ways that merkle-tree proofs can be encoded (whether using the strands model or otherwise).
 The Quadrable C++ library has a conceptual separation between a proof and its encoding.
 There is a `quadrable::Proof` class, and it contains an abstract description of the proof.
 In order to serialise this to something that can be transmitted, there is a separate `encodeProof()` function.
 This function takes two arguments: The proof to encode and the encoding type.
 So far we have the following encoding types:

 * `HashedKeys` (0): An encoding where the hashes of keys are included in the proof.
 Each "hash" is prefixed with a byte that incidicates the number of trailing 0 bytes in the hash.
-This is useful for keys that aren't actually hashes, in particular integer keys.
+This is useful for reducing the size of keys that are not hashes, in particular [integer keys](#integer-keys).
 * `FullKeys` (1): Full keys (instead of the key hashes) are included in the proof.
 These proofs may be larger (or not) depending on the sizes of your keys.
 They will take slightly more CPU to verify than the no-keys version, but at the end you will have a partial-tree that supports [enumeration by key](#key-tracking).
 These proofs can only be created from a tree that has key tracking enabled.

 Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate the encoding type of an encoded proof, and will correspond to the numbers in parentheses above.
 Since the two encoding types implemented so far are similar, we will describe them concurrently and point out the minor differences as they arise.